 A professionally licensed mariner whose career includes navigating vessels on the Mississippi River and in the Gulf of Mexico, Captain Michael Miller is the founder of OBOCS and the Vice President of the Company.
 During his 30-year career, he has witnessed the environmental impact of oil spills and the problematic race against the clock in terms of mobilization, deployment, and clean up.
 The constant challenge is not having the right resources to combat the spill and the length of time it takes to mobilize a response.
 Recognizing that solutions must be immediate, Captain Miller created a boom system that addresses the void he saw within his industry.
 His knowledge of vessels, crew operations, and marine transportation logistics served as the vision for the OBOCS product.

-As an experienced attorney and licensed insurance professional with expertise in the marine and energy industries as well as professional liabilities, Julie Kuchta serves as President of OBOCS.
+As an experienced attorney and licensed insurance professional with expertise in the marine and energy industries, Julie Kuchta serves as President of OBOCS.
 Since 2012, she has led the research and development of the oil boom containment prototype at OBOCS.
 While exploring options for further products and adaptations of existing design systems, she has played an instrumental role in ensuring high standards for quality and safety.
-She currently serves as a board member of the Mariner's Club of the Port of New Orleans.
-She is a prior board member of the Associated Builders and Contractors/ New Orleans, Bayou Chapter.
-She is also a member of the Louisiana State Bar Association, the New Orleans Bar Association, the North American Marine Environment Protection Association (NAMEPA), and Pink Petro.
+She is a former board member of the Mariner's Club of the Port of New Orleans, and the Associated Builders and Contractors/ New Orleans, Bayou Chapter.
+She is also a member of the North American Marine Environment Protection Association (NAMEPA), and Pink Petro.